Table of Contents

 2. Determine How Much Life Insurance You Need

-Here are some factors that you should consider when determining your coverage amount:
+Here are some factors that you should consider when determining your face value:

 Family Size — The larger your family, the higher your death benefit may need to be.